Weight Loss Friendly Fast Food Options

 When you’re trying to eat healthy and lose weight, knowing what to order from a fast food restaurant can be challenging.
-Patients often ask for advice on bariatric-friendly options at some of their favorite fast food chains so I reviewed a few menu options and broke it down so you can go to your favorite spot feeling prepared to make a healthy choice.
+Patients often ask for advice on weight loss friendly options at some of their favorite fast food chains so I reviewed a few menu options and broke it down so you can go to your favorite spot feeling prepared to make a healthy choice.

 Chick-fil-A’s grilled chicken nuggets are a great choice for a few reasons.
 They provide 80 calories, 1 gram of carbohydrate, 2 grams of fat and 16 grams of protein.
 This is a high protein option that is low in fat and carbohydrates and will leave you feeling full and satisfied.
 To give you a little perspective, the regular (fried) chicken nuggets provide 160 calories, 7 grams of fat, 7 grams of carbohydrate, and 17 grams of protein.
 The caloric value is double that of the grilled chicken.